navidrome/website/content/en/docs/Installation/docker.md

 - [Configuration options](/docs/usage/configuration-options/) can be customized with environment variables as needed.
 For `docker-compose` just add them to the `environment` section or the yml file.
 For `docker` cli use the `-e` parameter.
 Ex: `-e ND_SESSIONTIMEOUT=24h`
+- If you want to use a [configuration file](/docs/usage/configuration-options/#configuration-file) with Navidrome running in Docker, you can create a `navidrome.toml` config file in the `/data` folder and set the the option `ND_CONFIGFILE=/data/navidrome.toml`